-The Committee also held 'in private' meetings to discuss incidents and POVA cases, although every effort was made to keep these to a minimum.
+The Committee also held 'in private' meetings to discuss incidents and Protection of Vulnerable Adults cases, although every effort was made to keep the private meetings to a minimum.
 Such meetings were only held to protect the confidentiality of patients', staff and the wider public interest.